 The Grand Boulevard Initiative is an historic collaboration of more than 30 different cities, agencies and other organizations working together to transform the El Camino Real Corridor into a people friendly place and realize the full potential of one of our region’s major thoroughfares.

 We want El Camino Real to achieve its full potential as a place for residents to work, live and shop, creating links between communities that promote walking and transit and an improved and meaningful quality of life.

 Joint Venture coordinates this effort with four partners: City/County Association of Governments of San Mateo County (C/CAG), San Mateo County Transit District (SamTrans), Santa Clara Valley Transportation Authority (VTA), and SAMCEDA (San Mateo County Economic Development Association).
-The work is overseen by the Grand Boulevard Task Force, which includes every city on El Camino between San Jose and San Francisco, housing advocates, the developer community, transit providers and all of the regional and state agencies having partial responsibility for the street.
-SamTrans General Manager Mike Scanlon and Joint Venture CEO Russell Hancock co-chair the Task Force.
-17 public agencies and 5 supporting organizations have adopted the GBI Guiding Principles, which articulate the shared values of the group for development along El Camino Real.
+The work is overseen by the Grand Boulevard Initiative Task Force, which includes all cities and counties along El Camino Real between San Jose and Daly City; representatives of the housing, developer, labor, and environmental communities; business leaders; transit providers; and the regional and state agencies having responsibility for the Corridor.
+SamTrans General Manager Jim Hartnett and Joint Venture CEO Russell Hancock co-chair the Task Force.
+A Working Committee of agency staff and Community Leaders Roundtable of community-based organizations also support the Task Force and Grand Boulevard Initiative efforts.
+The 19 cities and two counties along the Corridor, as well as the five sponsoring organizations, have adopted the Grand Boulevard Initiative Guiding Principles, which articulate the shared values of the group for development along El Camino Real.